Are all plant-based materials compostable or biodegradable?

 What You Can Do

-Ask your legislator to support the Cultivating Organic Matter through the Promotion of Sustainable Techniques (COMPOST) Act.
-The COMPOST Act is an important step toward a greener and more innovative waste reduction and recovery system for our country.
+Ask your legislators to support the Recycling and Composting Accountability Act and the Recycling Infrastructure and Accessibility Act.
+These bills are an important step toward a greener and more innovative waste reduction and recovery system for our country.
 Consider adding your voice by clicking the button below.
-Your support will show lawmakers the importance of increasing access to robust programs that divert compostable materials, including food scraps, yard trimmings, and certified compostable packaging.
+Your support will show lawmakers the importance of improving recycling and composting capabilities in communities across the country.
+Click here to learn more about the legislation.

-We’ve made it easy to ask your legislator to support the COMPOST Act.
+We’ve made it easy to ask your legislators to support better recycling and composting infrastructure.
 Just click the button below and fill out the form.